 1866 (23 Adar 5626): Yitzchak Meir Alter passed away.
 Born in 1798, he is the first Rebbe of the Ger Chasidic dynasty.
 Some of his followers referred to him as Reb Itche Meir as the Chidushei HaRim.

 1867: Birthdate of Lillian Wald.
-Born into a successful merchant family in Cincinnati, Ohio, and raised in Rochester, New York, Lillian Wald is remembered today as the founder of public health nursing and an influential pioneer in the settlement house movement of the early twentieth century
+Born into a successful merchant family in Cincinnati, Ohio, and raised in Rochester, New York, Lillian Wald is remembered today as the founder of public health nursing and an influential pioneer in the settlement house movement of the early twentieth century.

-1868: “The Purim Ball” published today reported that last night’s Purim Ball was so lavish that it was a fitting way to end New York’s gala winter social season.
+1868: An article entitled “The Purim Ball” published today reported that last night’s Purim Ball was so lavish that it was a fitting way to end New York’s gala winter social season.
 “The truly brilliant affair” reinforced the reputation of the Purim Society for providing a ball that “was unique in character” and “meriting the praise” that it has continued to receive.
 The ball not only is the epitome of refinement, it raises money for the disadvantaged – Jew and non-Jew alike.

 1868(16th of Adar, 5628): Naphtali Hirsch Katzenellenbogen, the son of Simḥah Katzenellenbogen, “who was the editor of the baraita of thirty-two middot” and who delivered a funeral oration in memory of Saul Katzenellenbogen, passed away today.